Castles

 Abergavenny castle is one of the best examples of a motte and bailey castle in Britain.
 With a restored keep set on top of a man made mound, there are also enough walls remaining to show that this must have been an impressive castle when in full repair.

-It has it's dark tales to tell as well - in 1089 a Norman lord, William de Braose invited twenty Welsh chieftains to a Christmas meal in the castle.
+It has its dark tales to tell as well – in 1089 a Norman lord, William de Braose invited twenty Welsh chieftains to a Christmas meal in the castle.
 While they were feasting, they were executed.

 The castle meadows, stretching out alongside the River Usk provide a picturesque scene at all times of the year, and the brick path makes for an idyllic walk at all times of year.